aldryn/aldryn-docs/docs/reference/themes/first-steps.rst

 the design centrally and apply the change to all your sites.

-However, it does not make sense to create a theme for a single site/design, as the update process can be done either within the boilerplate alone or manually.
+However, it does not make sense to create a theme for a single site/design, as the update process can be done either within the Boilerplate alone or manually.